Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: The Rules of the Game

 It is worth noting that only by the formulation of intuitive requirements with respect to the set of all admissible pieces of cake, we ended up with a well-studied, structured concept from measure theory: an algebra.

-For instance, if $X=[0,1]$, then $\mathfrak{P}(\cake)$ and $\{\emptyset,\cake\}$ are algebras~-- in fact these are the largest possible and the smallest possible algebras over $\cake$.
-Another useful algebra is the family $\calI(\cake)$ of all unions of finitely many intervals in $\cake$~-- and it is easy to check that $\calI(\cake)$ is the smallest algebra containing all closed (or all open or all half-open) intervals from $\cake$.
-While it is obvious that $\{\emptyset,\cake\}$ is useless for our purpose, as then only two possible pieces can be allocated, the complete cake and an empty piece, we might~-- at the other extreme~-- also take $\mathfrak{P}(\cake)$ as the set for the admissible pieces of $\cake$.
-However, when choosing $\calP$, we must also ensure that meaningful valuation functions can exist for this set, and Example~\ref{ex-vitali} shows that for a rather natural valuation function~-- geometric length~-- $\mathfrak{P}(\cake)$ is too big.
+\begin{example} If $\abscake = \concake$, then $\mathfrak{P}(\abscake)$ and $\{\emptyset,\abscake\}$ are algebras~-- in fact these are the largest possible and the smallest possible algebras over $\concake$.
+Another useful algebra is the family $\calI(\concake)$ of all unions of finitely many intervals in $\concake$~-- and it is easy to check that $\calI(\concake)$ is the smallest algebra containing all closed (or all open or all half-open) intervals from $\concake$.
+While it is obvious that $\{\emptyset,\concake\}$ is useless for our purpose, as then only two possible pieces can be allocated, the complete cake and an empty piece, we might~-- at the other extreme~-- also take $\mathfrak{P}(\concake)$ as the set for the admissible pieces of $\concake$.
+However, when choosing $\calP$, we must also ensure that meaningful valuation functions can exist for this set, and Example~\ref{ex-vitali} shows that for a rather natural valuation function~-- geometric length~-- $\mathfrak{P}(\concake)$ is too big. \end{example}

 Let us list the common requirements for the players' valuation functions.
-A \textbf{valuation function} $v$ shall assign to any admissible piece of cake $A \in \calP$ some nonnegative real number, i.e., $v \colon \calP \to [0,\infty]$.
-In order to normalize the players' valuations and keep them comparable, we demand that $v(\emptyset) = 0$ and $v(\cake) = 1$ hold.
+A \textbf{valuation function} $v$ shall assign to any admissible piece of cake $A \in \calP$ some positive real number.
+In order to normalize the players' valuations and keep them comparable, we map the positive real numbers onto $[0,1]$ continuously, bijectively, and preserving the natural order.
 Hence, we can further limit the valuation function's range to $[0,1]$, i.e., we have $v \colon \calP \to [0,1]$.
-The next definition lists further requirements for a valuation function.
+The next definition lists desirable properties for a valuation function.